π‘ Ours is the first age in recorded history where we all record history using the same tool.

 Exploring truth together using shared tools no-one controls creates the conditions required to fuel lifelong learning, that is, to scale ability across the species.
 Language was the first logically decentralized system and increases in literacy have always resulted in large social changes; tectonic shifts in how we relate (to) our shared myths.
 Scaled blockchains are the evolution of logically decentralized systems for the creation, negotiation, and transfer of value.

-Keeping with this linguistic thread, the meaning of dΔ«n in Arabic is one's life-transaction.
-In the original Aramaic, The Lord's Prayer reads, "Forgive us our debts, as we forgive those who are indebted to us."
+As Graeber points out, in the original Aramaic, The Lord's Prayer reads, "Forgive us our debts, as we forgive those who are indebted to us."
 The root of the life we are given is a debt upon us.
 The highest response possible is to forgive others and pay forward your share.

 For too long the means of payment, the means of expressing our gifts in ways which are valuable and which create more value for those around us, have been owned by temple authorities.
 We now have the opportunity to create more consciously the times in which we live and engineer valuable stories which are not owned by one person or group; just as no-one owns the meaning of words.